Volt Portugal

-Volt Portugal is a progressive and Eurofederalist party in Portugal.
+Volt Portugal is a eurofederalist political party in Portugal.
 It is affiliated with Volt Europa and was officially registered in June 2020 as the 25th party in the country.
-Volt has contested several local elections and participated in the 2022 national parliamentary elections.
+Volt since has contested several local and national parliamentary elections.

 Policies

 After the founding of the parent organisation, Volt Europe, the "5+1 Challenges" were adopted, which define the fundamental challenges that the party sees.
 This was followed by the European policy document Mapping of Policies, which forms the basis for the creation of all of Volt's programmes.

 Since then, several documents have been added to the Mapping of Policies.
 Together with the Mapping of Policies, these thematically limited documents form the so-called Policy Portfolio, from which all national, regional and local programmes are derived.